marduke182/jekyll-blog/_posts/2018-07-01-writing-proper-frontend-acceptance-tests.markdown

 last_modified_at: 2018-02-01T22:10:10+01:00
 preview_image: signs.jpg
 keywords: e2e, frontend, puppeteer, jest, server stub, tests, acceptance, tdd
-summary: Writing acceptance test in frontend are not easy, you need to test behavior but E2E tests are too complicated to implement and not reliable, I'll show my current approach.
+summary: Writing acceptance test in the frontend is not easy, you need to test behavior but E2E tests are too complicated to implement and are not reliable, I'll show you my current approach.
 ---

 {% asset 2018-07-01-writing-proper-frontend-acceptance-tests.png class="center-image post-main-image" alt="Jekyll SEO tutorial represented by tools" !width !height %}

-The first thing you heard about TDD/BDD is this:
+The first thing you hear about TDD/BDD is this:

-1. Write your acceptance/feature test, should not pass.
+1. Write your acceptance/feature test, all will fail.
-2. Write your unit test, should not pass.
+2. Write your unit tests, all will fail.
-3. Write your code who make unit test written in the second step passes.
+3. Write code to make tests written in the second step pass.
 4. Refactor your code.
 5. Repeat step 2,3,4 until acceptance test goes green.

-When I saw this I said, "Oh TDD is so easy", but I started writing the acceptance and I have no idea how to start, if you work on a backend API, could be easy to do, just call the endpoint a wait for an expected response.
+When I saw this I said, "Oh TDD is so easy", but once I started writing the acceptance test I had no idea where to start, maybe it's easier if you work on a backend API, just calling the endpoint and expecting a certain response.

-So how I do it in a web application? what is our top-level API?
-The browser (HTML, CSS, javascript altogether) is what we are building, a user uses our application by clicking, typing, navigating, etc. so we must write our acceptance test interacting directly with the browser and wait for the expected behavior happen as a user does.
+So how to do it in a web application? what is our top-level API?
+The browser (HTML, CSS, javascript all together) is what we are building, a user interacts with our application by clicking, typing, navigating, etc. so we must write our acceptance test interacting directly with the browser and test for the expected behavior to happen.

-All this sound familiar, have you heard about selenium?
+All this sounds familiar, have you heard about selenium?
 E2E tests?
-Is the same but with server stubbing and without old selenium API.
+It's the same but with server stubbing and without the old selenium API.

 ## How to write E2E tests without a backend API